15 Questions Most Sponsors Ask, Answered

 • access to education

-• vocational or tertiary education to ensure they are well prepared for employment and economic self-sufficiency
+• vocational or tertiary education to ensure they're well prepared for employment and economic self-sufficiency

-Please note that your sponsored child will not receive cash as part of your regular monthly contribution.
+Please note that the child you sponsor won't receive cash as part of your regular monthly contribution.

-9. What’s the difference between the Compassion project my sponsored child attends and their school?
+8. What’s the difference between the Compassion project the child I sponsor attends and their school?

-Each week your sponsored child is invited to attend activities at their Compassion project, located at the local church.
-During their time at the project children typically receive a snack, a meal or food parcel, they take part in lessons and activities as part of a specially designed curriculum and have the opportunity to play games or take part in vocational training.
+Each week the child you sponsor is invited to attend activities at their Compassion project, located at the local church.
+During their time at the project, children typically receive a snack, a meal or food parcel, and take part in lessons and activities as part of a specially designed curriculum.

-If your child is school-aged they may also attend a local school.
+If the child you sponsor is school-aged they also usually attend a local school.
 Normally, project activities are held after school or on Saturdays.

-10. How much does my sponsor child receive from my donation?
+9. How much does the child I sponsor receive from my donation?

 Generally, only one child per family is registered with Compassion to ensure as many families within the community are reached as possible.